Dop-dd/Interactive-Frontend-Development.-Milestone-Project-2/README.md

    2. clicking on the logo refreshes the home page.

 2. Map:
-   1. Open the page, a few search results appear automatically.
+   1. Open the page, map is centered at the coordinates of Gent.
-   2. The clicks on the more button and uses pagiation to get more esults.
-   3. Searc box- Enter a search manually  and be use the autoComplete option to select choose a service, building or location.
-   4. The exact formatted address along with the coordinates of the location are shown in a table below the map.

-3. Markers:
-   1. Mouse on a marker on the map.
-This name of the hotel or service is shown in a amal dialog box
-   2. Click on a POI to reveal detailed information about it.
+   2. The clicks on the markers reveal specicific information about the hotel or guest house.
+   3. Pegman- Drop the pegman at a specific location for street viem.

-4. Covid API:
+3. Covid API:
    1. Click on the 'Live geographic Covid update' button
    2. The button toggles a table with updates about covid-19 in the area
    3. Click on the button to toggle off the display